loda-lang/loda-programs/programs/oeis/list4.md

 * [A222822](http://oeis.org/A222822) ([program](222/A222822.asm)): Number of idempotent 3X3 0..n matrices
 * [A222834](http://oeis.org/A222834) ([program](222/A222834.asm)): Number of n X 4 0..3 arrays with no element equal to another at a city block distance of exactly two, and new values 0..3 introduced in row major order.
 * [A222939](http://oeis.org/A222939) ([program](222/A222939.asm)): Number of n X 1 0..4 arrays with no element equal to another at a city block distance of exactly two, and new values 0..4 introduced in row major order.
-* [A222940](http://oeis.org/A222940) ([program](222/A222940.asm)): Number of n X 2 0..4 arrays with no element equal to another at a city block distance of exactly two, and new values 0..4 introduced in row major order.
 * [A222945](http://oeis.org/A222945) ([program](222/A222945.asm)): Number of distinct sums i+j+k with |i|, |j|, |k|, |i*j*k| <= n.
 * [A222947](http://oeis.org/A222947) ([program](222/A222947.asm)): Number of distinct sums i+j+k with |i|, |j|, |k|, |i*j*k| <= n and gcd(i,j,k) <= 1.
 * [A222963](http://oeis.org/A222963) ([program](222/A222963.asm)): a(n) = (p-3)*(p+3)/4 where p is the n-th prime.